wold5/avater-manual/manual_en.md

 - use a filter preset of 6 months or less (reduces annotation count).
 The setting is retained between restarts.

 #### Markdown export issues (v0.10+)
-Given it's general background (i.e. competing Markdown standards, especially w/r to tables; various extensions and Markdown converters), the Markdown export is likely to experience problems down the road.
+Given its general background (i.e. competing Markdown standards, especially w/r to tables; extensions and converters), the Markdown exporter is likely to experience problems down the road.

 Known issues:
 - a single dollar sign in the booktitle (rare), may be seen as starting a math formula, breaking the table export.
 Ghostwriter ignores this, but Apostrophe inserts a <span> tag breaking the table.